 2. Defensiveness vs. responsibility

-The anecdote to defensiveness in the workplace?
+The antidote to defensiveness in the workplace?
 Accepting responsibility—even for the smallest piece of the bigger issue.
-Whether it’s an email that could have been sent a few days earlier, a meeting with an agenda that could have been tighter, or another project that took up considerable time, taking ownership for something can disarm workplace conflict and begin to map the roadway to solutions.
+Whether it’s an email that could have been sent a few days earlier, a meeting with an agenda that could have been tighter, or another project that took up considerable time, taking ownership of something can disarm workplace conflict and begin to map the roadway to solutions.

 3. Contempt vs. needs and feelings